 Question # 4

-Is this artwork a very special piece?
+Is this artwork an exceptional piece?
 Was this artwork an interpretation of something?

 This is a little grey area.
 But still, with some basic guidelines, you can pair down your art gallery collection as a mom.